ongr-io/ApiBundle/Resources/doc/variants.md

 ## How to use

 Use it the same way as with the documents.
-Variant enables a direct access to the specific `variants` field. e.g. If you want to add a new color variant to a `Jeans` document with ID 2 sent request:
+Variant enables a direct access to the specific `variants` field. e.g. If you want to add a new color variant to a `Jeans` document with ID 2 send a request:

 ```